torjc01/4eSoldat/README.md

 <img src="https://www.hkvca.ca/cforcedata/ext_files/comments/images/X96.jpg" />

-**In the fourth row from the bottom, 3rd from the left is X96 Major Charles A. Young of the Royal Rifles of Canada. <br/>Apparently this photo was taken just after liberation. <br/>Source: Hong Kong Veterans Association.**
+**In the fourth row from the bottom, 3rd from the left is X96 Major Charles A. Young of the Royal Rifles of Canada. <br/>Apparently this photo was taken just after liberation. <br/>Source: Copied with permission from the HKVCA Photo Gallery.
+Copyright remains with the original owner.**

 ### Obituaries